Blackmagic Resolve Micro Color Panel

 Quick tool change

-Custom Curves & HSL
+Custom curves and HSL

-Specific Colors
+Specific colors

 These tools allow you to isolate a portion of the image based on a combination of hue, saturation, or luminance ranges.
 Press the corresponding button, then choose a mode and make a mask selection.
 The next step is to use the primary correction tools to make adjustments to the given area.